umutacar/DC/guide/book/README.md

 $ make book.pdf
 ```

-* To generate the Diderot xml
+* To generate xml for a specific chapter use

 ```
-$ make skyline/main.xml
+$ make graph-contraction/star.xml
 ```